 If you get a weird email from a friend or family member asking for money—or worse, asking for your personal financial info—then it's almost certainly a scam.

-Scams and fraudsters, for instance, have been around since the dawn of human civilization, and they are remarkably good at keeping up with all the latest trends and innovations.
+Scams and fraudsters have been around since the dawn of human civilization, and they are remarkably good at keeping up with all the latest trends and innovations.
 Once they get their hands on your money, you’re pretty much cooked.

 Still, there are certain warning signs that almost all potential cons have in common.
 If you learn to identify them, it’ll put you one step ahead.
 That’s why we reached out to a number of experts in fraud and financial planning who shared these 12 handy signs that you’re about to get scammed.